loranne/pixelarium/README.md

-# Pixelarium - an image repo experiment for Shopify
+# Pixelarium - an image repo experiment

 ## [Use Pixelarium here](https://pixelarium.herokuapp.com>)

 [https://pixelarium.herokuapp.com/](https://pixelarium.herokuapp.com/)

+## Why I made this

+I made Pixelarium as part of job application, and also as a way to experiment with fuzzy text string search (via image tags).

 ## Instructions